Joan Collins: Marriages and family

+Collins married former singer Peter Holm on 6 November 1985.
+According to Collins, the marriage quickly degenerated into a string of "interminable arguments... and hearty crockery-throwing rows."
+She said Holm was a bully with a ferocious temper and "the most combative person I've ever met."
+Collins sought an annulment in December 1986, but was instead granted a divorce 24 August 1987.
+The proceedings became a media circus, and Holm sought for $80,000 a month in alimony.
+Collins' attorney Marvin Mitchelson produced Holm's secret lover, model Romina Danielson, who fainted under cross-examination.
+Holm lost his case, collecting a total of $180,000, as agreed in the pre-nup.

-Between marriages, Collins dated Mercedes-Benz heir Friedrich Christian Flick, realtor Bill Wiggins, director George Englund, art dealer Robin Hurlstone, producer Robert Evans and actors Gardner McKay, Harry Belafonte, Dennis Hopper, Sydney Chaplin and Ryan O'Neal.
+Collins also dated Mercedes-Benz heir Friedrich Christian Flick, realtor Bill Wiggins, director George Englund, producer Robert Evans and actors Gardner McKay, Harry Belafonte, Dennis Hopper, Sydney Chaplin and Ryan O'Neal.
+Collins was in a relationship with art dealer Robin Hurlstone from 1988 until 2001.

 Collins has been married to her fifth husband Percy Gibson, who is 32 years her junior, since 17 February 2002.
 The couple met in 2000 when Collins and her ex-boyfriend George Hamilton performed the play Love Letters at the Marines' Memorial Theatre in San Francisco and Gibson was the producer.
 The wedding took place at Claridge's Hotel in London.
-Collins has four grandchildren.

 Collins maintains residences in Belgravia, Beverly Hills, and Saint-Tropez, describing her life in 2010 as being "that of a gypsy".
 In 2019, Collins and Gibson escaped a "terrifying" fire at her London flat in Eaton Place.
 Gibson was able to contain the blaze using a fire extinguisher before the emergency services arrived.
 Collins was treated for smoke inhalation but was otherwise unharmed and thanked the emergency response crews on social media.
 In 2021, she sold her condo in New York City for $2 million.